rails/rails/guides/source/action_view_helpers.md

 <% end %>
 ```

-This would add something like "Process data files (0.34523)" to the log, which
+This would add something like `Process data files (0.34523)` to the log, which
 you can then use to compare timings when optimizing your code.